daveencar03/Fork_AMP_Lab_Getting_Started/README.md

 ## Design Decisions

 Part selection is constrained by what I have available.
-I would rather search for parts compatible with what I have now as opposed to purchasing brand-new parts and starting from scratch.
+I would rather search for parts compatible with what I have now as opposed to purchasing brand-new parts and starting from scratch

 ## Design Misc